apache/cloudstack-documentation/source/adminguide/accounts.rst

 If 2FA is configured for the user, the 2FA verification page looks like below after the login.

-The verification page when the user configures 2FA using Google or other TOTP Authenticators
+The verification page when the user configures 2FA using Google or other TOTP Authenticators.
 .. image:: /_static/images/verify-2fa-totp.png
    :width: 400px
    :align: center
    :alt: Verify 2FA page using TOTP

-The verification page when the user configures 2FA using Static PIN
+The verification page when the user configures 2FA using Static PIN.
 .. image:: /_static/images/verify-2fa-staticpin.png
    :width: 400px
    :align: center